renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+Note that this field is _not_ mergeable, so if you want to add any status codes to the defaults then you need to include the full list.
+However, this also means you can make the default list smaller, if needed.

 ### baseUrl

 Use this instead of `domainName` or `hostName` if you need a rule to apply to a specific path on a host.
 For example, `"baseUrl": "https://api.github.com"` is equivalent to `"hostName": "api.github.com"` but `"baseUrl": "https://api.github.com/google/"` is not.